ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

-.. _include_01_cwt_cucumber:
+.. _include_01_cucumber_cpp:

 ============
 Cucumber cpp
 ============

-So lets build the project and find all implemented features.
+So let us build the project and find all the implemented features.

 Examples Build
 ==============